jaguaryang/shared-element-transitions/README.md

 # shared-element-transitions

-shared element transitions between routers for React, Vue and Angular.
-Idea from Hero Animations of Flutter.
+Shared element transitions between routers for React, Vue, Angular and Web applications.
+Idea from Hero Animations of Flutter, and other mobile applications.

 # Install